lucasXiaofan/kg-note/README.md

 **API Testing**

-1. Start the FastAPI server: `pdm run python api/api.py`
+1. Start the FastAPI server: `cd backend && pdm run python src/api/api.py`
 2. Open the Categories page in your extension
 3. Use the built-in API tester to experiment with categorization
 4. Or visit `http://localhost:8000/docs` for full API documentation